 11. Cauline leaves all reduced to entire bracts; stems with solitary heads; disk flowers sterile, few, surrounded by ray flowers many times that number.

-11. Cauline leaves (at least the middle and lower) with blades, usually ± deeply lobed; stems with more than 1 head; disk flowers fertile (setting fruit), about as many or more than the ray flowers.
+11. Cauline leaves (at least the middle and lower) with blades, usually ± deeply lobed or even pinnate or bipinnatifid, stems with more than 1 head; disk flowers fertile (setting fruit), about as many or more than the ray flowers.

-12. Upper half of unbranched portion of stem less leafy than the lower half (i.e., leaves sparser and distinctly smaller); plants biennial or perennial, often with crowded basal leaves.
+12. Upper half of unbranched portion of stem less leafy than the lower half (i.e., leaves sparser and distinctly smaller); plants perennial (winter annual in Packera glabella), often with crowded basal leaves.

 Packera (in part)